classiebit/anofie-pro-docs/resources/docs/1.0/questions.md

 <a name="Profile-Page"></a>
 ## Profile Page

-Your questions will be available to the people on your profile page.
+Your questions will be available to the people, on your profile page.
 When any user visit your profile, he/she can also see all your enabled questions and visit them in order to post their comments on them.